Amantini1997/FromUbuntu/AIP/Lectures.md

 The way to operate is:
 1. Set the best cost to ± $\infty$ (depending on the minimize/maximize metric)
-2. Find a solution plan, aka, a plan that achieves all the at-end goals;
+2. Find a solution plan, aka, a plan that achieves all the hard goals;
-3. If the PVC(new solution) > cost of the best plan so far, update the best cost; else, prune the plan and start again. **REMEMBER:** PVC is based only on E-Vio, not on unsatisfied preferences.
+3. If the PVC(new solution) is better than the cost of the best plan so far, update the best cost; else, prune the plan and start again. **REMEMBER:** PVC is based only on E-Vio, not on unsatisfied preferences.
 4. Stop when it's clear that no more preferences can be achieved.

 One thing to mention is that, conversely to what said before, the **sometime-after** preference can be violated iff the after-action/fact is no longer achievable.